 In October, there will be many haunted houses open in St. Louis.
 Many of the top rated and largest haunted theme parks are right here in St. Louis, and I definitely recommend them!
 They can be a little expensive, at anywhere from $20 to $50 a person though.
 Parking is usually around $5.
 The wait is usually pretty long though.
 There have been times when I’ve only waited 5 minutes, but sometimes the wait is over 2 hours to get in.
 They also sell speed passes to make the wait much less.

-Haunted houses and theme parks include: Lemp Brewery (which is a real haunted place, but they transform it into a haunted house around Halloween), Creepy World, The Darkness and so on.
+Haunted houses and theme parks include: Lemp Brewery (which is a real haunted place, but they transform it into a haunted house around Halloween is one of the great St. Louis attractions), Creepy World, The Darkness and so on.
 You can also go to some local haunted houses where people with lots of land and corn fields will throw their own haunted house.
 For some reason, I always find these the scariest too!

 I’m sure many people don’t visit St. Louis just for Six Flags, but there is one here!
 It is located in Eureka, Missouri and is probably around a 30 to 45 minute drive from downtown St. Louis.